barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 The signal is frequency modulated at **439.95MHz** with negative offset.

 That is to say you should transmit on 434.95MHZ and receive on 439.95MHz.

+# UHF Friday Evening Net

+A net is held on UHF on Fridayday evenings from 8:00PM onwards on the new club repeater.

+RX 439.975  TX 434.975  Tone 91.5

 # 6M Evening Net